ibm-cloud-architecture/tutorial-vpc-3tier-networking/WebApp.md

 Bye
 ```

-At this time the configuration of the `master` database is completed.
+At this time the configuration of the `source` database is completed.

 ### Configure MySQL2 - Slave